- Start date

 Option Electrical and Electronic Engineering

-The first year of Electrical and Electronic Engineering and Applied Computer Science are virtually the same.
-And if you find that you like designing and building hardware more than programming?
-Then you can switch to Electrical and Electronic Engineering.
+The first quarter of Electrical and Electronic Engineering and Applied Computer Science share a common base.
+If you find that you like designing and building hardware more than programming, you can always switch programmes.

 You get to know your fellow students and teachers quickly!
-Moreover, the practical lessons are given in small groups, so there is plenty of one-on-one interaction.
+Moreover, the practical lessons are given in small groups and in practical labs, so there is plenty of one-on-one interaction you'll have the chance to apply what you've learned in a practical context and build valuable skills.

 During your study